Aqsa-eman/jupyter-practise/README.md

-# jupyter-practise
+# jupyter-files-new
- we use to jupyter for revision
+ for jupyter vfiles